kinclay/kinclay.cedar.repo/docs/collections/_auth/passing-entity-data.md

     resource.Owner == User::“4532434” // Owner is a pointer to another entity
 };
 ```
-They can however be string literals containing the IDs other entities, as in the following example:
+They can however be string literals containing the IDs other entities, as in the following example.
 ```cedar
 // This policy is ok
 forbid (